White-Oak/qml-rust/README.md

 # QML-rust - bindings for [Qt Quick](http://doc.qt.io/qt-5/qtquick-index.html)
-Library is still in a rough shape.
-Bindings are based on [DOtherSide](https://github.com/filcuc/DOtherSide) C bindings for QML
+Bindings are based on [DOtherSide](https://github.com/filcuc/DOtherSide) C bindings for QML Library is mostly feature-compliant with other bindings based on the library, but lacks some minor features and has quite a few bugs.

 ## [Early documentation](https://white-oak.github.io/qml-rust/qml/)
 # Examples